appsnipp/cheatsheets/android-jetpack-compose-cheatsheet.md

 ```

 ## 6. Box
 **Description/Summary**: A container for stacking or aligning single/multiple children.
-Useful for overlays, alignments, and custom drawings[11][12].
+Useful for overlays, alignments, and custom drawings.

 **Sample Kotlin Code**:
 ```kotlin